Overview

 Entry requirements (visa/passport)

-Ireland and Brazil have an agreement under which their citizens can enter each other’s country without a visa and as a tourist for up to 90 days.
+Irish citizens do not need a visa to visit Brazil as a tourist for periods of up to 90 days.
 You will, however, have to be able to show that you are a genuine tourist (see below).

 On entering Brazil, you should ensure your passport is stamped by the immigration authorities and retain a copy of your immigration landing card.
 These will be reviewed when departing Brazil, and if not presented, a fine may be applied.